 - Do you have adequate supplies of Personal Protective Equipment?

-There has been much attention in the media during the pandemic about homes having no access to Personal Protective Equipment.
 We want to reassure you that all our colleagues have access to the full range of appropriate Personal Protective Equipment as set out in the guidance we receive from Public Health England.
-We have been working hard to secure adequate stocks and continue to have supplies delivered.

 - What happens if my loved one develops Covid-19?